pulibrary/bibdata/docs/indexing.md

 ### Clear the rebuild collection

-ssh to an orangelight webserver and verify that the index in use is `catalog-alma-production` by checking `cat /home/deploy/app_configs/orangelight | grep SOLR` webserver.
+ssh to an orangelight webserver and verify that the index in use is `catalog-production` by checking `cat /home/deploy/app_configs/orangelight | grep SOLR` webserver.
 You can find the webserver machine names in the [capistrano environments](https://github.com/pulibrary/orangelight/tree/main/config/deploy).

 Go to the solr admin UI (see above).

-- Select the `catalog-alma-production-rebuild` collection from the dropdown
+- Select the `catalog-production-rebuild` collection from the dropdown
 - Select the `documents` menu item
 - Select 'xml' from the 'Document Type' dropdown
 - Enter `<delete><query>*:*</query></delete>` in the 'Document(s)' form box